eric-adj-projects/AIMS/README.md

 # AIMS - Artificial Intelligence Meeting Summarizer

 **IMPORTANT NOTICE:** This repository contains only mockups, documentation, and demonstration assets for the AIMS application.
-The actual source code is proprietary and not publicly available.
+The actual source code is not publicly available.
 This repository is intended for showcase and demonstration purposes only.

 <div align="center">
   <h3>Transform meeting transcripts into actionable summaries and insights</h3>